uphonia/recipe-application/README.md

 # recipe-application

 A place where you can create and store your recipes.
-WIP :)
+WIP - Prioritizing functionality and learnings over styling :)

 Built with React, Typescript, Python, Django